Pitinga mine: Operations

 The Pitinga mine began operations in 1982.

 Mineração Taboca built a community in the Amazon forest 300 km from Manaus.

 The complex includes roads, treated water, sanitation and a housing estate with 5,000 people.

 It has schools, restaurants, health facilities, a bank branch, post office, telephone exchange and supermarket.

 In 1985 Paranapanema invested US$15 million in infrastructure upgrades, including a 10,000 kilowatt hydroelectric power plant on the Pitinga River, expected to reduce energy costs by US$4 million annually.

 By 1990 the mine directly employed 2,000 people, and indirectly perhaps as many as 40,000.

 Trees were cleared, the river diverted and dams and ponds built before the alluvium deposits were processed.

 Bucketwheel excavator dredges extracted material rich in cassiterite, which was pumped through pipes to floating processing plants that separated the tin ore.

 The cassiterite is concentrated on site, then shipped to Mamoré Mineração e Metalurgia in the southern state of São Paulo for casting.

 Columbite ore is also mined, concentrated and processed on site for use in production of FeNbTa metallic alloy.

-Up to 1990 a total of 120,000 tonnes of metallic tin had been produced.
+Up to 1990 a total of 120,000 tonnes of metallic tin were produced.

 Mamoré Mineração e Metalurgia produced 18,000 tonnes of metallic tin in 1991.

 About US$200 million had been invested in the Pitinga complex by then, and the mine had earned US$915 million in foreign currency.

 The mine was thought to be the world's most productive.

 In 2006 Mineração Taboca began to extract ore from primary rock in place of the alluvial deposits.

 Mineração Taboca and Mamoré Mineração e Metalurgia were acquired by the Peruvian company Minsur in 2008.

 In 2014 Minsur had plans to develop the lower deposits, thought to be the largest undeveloped tin mine in the world with deposits estimated at 420,000t.

 In 2014 the Pitinga mine produced 5,532 tonnes of tin-in-concentrate, and 3,256 tonnes in the first half of 2015.

 Net costs per tonne of tin in 2015 were US$14,481, allowing for revenues from co-production of tantalum and niobium.

 At the start of August 2015 water filtrations were found in the dyke of the hydroelectric plant 80 km away that supplies power to the plant, and operations had to slow down while repairs were made.